-You know all that icky stuff in cigarettes — things like nicotine and tar and carbon monoxide?
-When you smoke, you’re delivering a dose of that nasty stuff straight to your baby.
-You’re also compromising the amount of oxygen your baby receives.
-So when you smoke, you’re effectively choosing to send harmful chemicals to your baby instead of the oxygen he needs.
+You know all that icky stuff in cigarettes—things like nicotine and tar and carbon monoxide?
+When you smoke, you’re delivering a dose of that nasty stuff straight to baby.
+You’re also compromising the amount of oxygen baby receives.
+So when you smoke, you’re effectively choosing to send harmful chemicals to baby instead of the oxygen he or she needs.

-Babies born to moms who smoke are 30 percent more likely to be premature and far more likely than to be have low birth weight than babies born to non-smoking moms.
-Smoking also increases the risk of birth defects, including cleft lip and palate, heart problems, club foot and defects of the eyes and digestive system.
-After birth, babies born to smokers are 1.4 to 3.0 times more likely to die of Sudden Infant Death Syndrome (SIDS).
+Babies born to moms who smoke are more likely to be premature and have low birth weight than babies born to non-smoking moms, according to the US Centers for Disease Control and Prevention (CDC).
+Smoking also increases the risk of miscarriage, problems with the placenta and birth defects, including cleft lip and palate, heart problems, club foot and defects of the eyes and digestive system.
+After birth, babies born to smokers are more likely to die of Sudden Infant Death Syndrome (SIDS).

 If those aren’t good enough reasons to quit, we don’t know what is.
 If you’re interested in quitting, talk to your healthcare provider.
-He can help you revise a plan to manage your cravings and ensure your success.
-He might also be able to point you toward community resources that can help you quit.
+He or she can help you create a plan to manage your cravings and ensure your success.
+Your doctor might also be able to point you toward community resources that can help you quit.
 Some communities offer quit-smoking text messaging services that have been shown to help smokers kick the habit.

 Plus, more from The Bump: